k-Rohit/Chex-GANS/README.md

 - `DCGAN.ipynb`

 These notebooks provide step-by-step implementations of the respective GAN architectures along with training and evaluation procedures.

+## Dataset Used
+The dataset was collected from the VinBigDataset .
+It serves as a pivotal resource in medical imaging, focusing on chest X-ray interpretation.
+It aims to automate the localization and classification of thoracic abnormalities, bridging diagnostic accuracy gaps between urban and rural healthcare settings.
+- Total Scans: 18,000 scans encompassing diverse chest X-rays.
+- Training Set: 15,000 labelled scans for model training, annotated by seasoned radiologists and the remaining 3000 for testing.
+The dataset used for this application has 4000 images containing the diseases and 4000 images having no disease in them.

 ## Results